-- First/Last Leg Connectivity and Shared Mobility Services: This section includes information on the first and last mile/leg and shared mobility options available within the County and Municipalities and some proposed improvements.
-This is an informational section. - New and Active Projects: This section summarizes new projects proposed by the Department of Transportation and Public Works for Surtax and/or Capital Expansion Reserve Funds for the FY 2024-2028 Five-Year Implementation Plan update.
-This section also includes all active transit and public works projects approved for the use of Surtax and/or Capital Expansion Reserve Funds for FY 2024-2028.
+- First and Last Mile/Leg Connectivity and Shared Mobility Services: This section includes information on the first and last mile/leg and shared mobility options available within the County and Municipalities and some proposed improvements.
+This is an informational section. - New and Active Projects: This section summarizes new projects proposed by the Department of Transportation and Public Works and approved by the CITT, Transportation, Mobility and Planning Committee (TMPC), and BCC for the use of Surtax Funds for the FY 2025-2029 Five-Year Implementation Plan update.
+This section also includes all active transit and public works projects approved for the use of Surtax Funds for FY 2025-2029.
 Active projects are in process or planned within the five-year period; or ongoing operational activities where its respective goal has been amended appropriate to optimal implementation that meets the original intent of the item.
 Each active project has detailed description which includes the scope of work and budget.
-Projects are listed by the following categories: - PTP Original Projects - Transit (Fare Programs, Transit Service Improvements and Rapid Transit Improvements) - Public Works Related projects (Major Highway and Road Improvements, Neighborhood Improvements, Board Requested Projects) - PTP Amendments 2003-2009 (Miscellaneous Capital Improvements Related to Bus Operations, Miscellaneous Improvements Related to Rail Operations, Additional Amendments) - Other Projects 2009 and beyond (Post-unification, Capital Expansion Reserve funded projects, and Infrastructure Renewal Plan) - Municipal Program: This section discusses the Surtax funded municipal program.
-It summarizes activity on municipal transit service, ridership, and other transit and transportation projects that are funded with Surtax funds. - Inactive Projects: This section includes a project summary chart of all inactive projects using all or a portion of Surtax and/or Capital Expansion Reserve Funds.
-Inactive projects are fully complete, unfunded, deemed infeasible, canceled by Board action, or any further implementation deferred outside the Five-Year plan period (beyond fiscal year 2028).
+Projects are listed by the following categories: - o PTP Original Projects - Transit (Fare Programs, Transit Service Improvements and Rapid Transit Improvements) - Public Works Related projects (Major Highway and Road Improvements, Neighborhood Improvements, Board Requested Projects) - PTP Amendments 2003-2009 (Miscellaneous Capital Improvements Related to Bus Operations, Miscellaneous Improvements Related to Rail Operations, Additional Amendments) - Other Projects 2009 and beyond (Post-unification, Capital Expansion Reserve funded projects, and Infrastructure Renewal Plan) - Municipal Program: This section discusses the Surtax funded municipal program.
+It summarizes activity on municipal transit service, ridership, and other transit and transportation projects that are funded with Surtax funds. - Inactive Projects: This section includes a project summary chart of all inactive projects using all or a portion of Surtax Funds.
+Inactive projects are fully complete, unfunded, deemed infeasible, canceled by Board action, or any further implementation deferred outside the Five-Year plan period (beyond fiscal year 2029).
 Projects are listed in the same categorical order as active projects.